Choosing the best off road tires for your truck or Jeep means finding the right tires for your needs. This article looks at some of our favorites.

 4. Nitto Ridge Grappler

 The Nitto Ridge Grappler was designed to be a mud-terrain tire that won’t beat you up on the road.
 This tire has deep, self-cleaning tread with directional chevron patterns and siping for added traction on slick surfaces.
 It would serve as a great tire for enthusiasts wanting to get back into some extreme terrain, and still have a good tire on the road.
 A tough tire, the Ridge Grappler would be a great choice for driving in heavy dirt and rocky terrain.
 The real star of the show is the sidewalls.
 The heavy tread on the edges wraps around, giving you great sidewall traction, perfect for pulling out of a deep rut.
-This is another tough tire that resists punctures, and is a great off-road tire choice for the explorer in all of us.
+This is another tough tire that resists punctures and, combined with everything else, makes it an easy choice for our list of the best off road tires.

 5. Fury Off-Road Country Hunter M/T